APRS Alternative Energy Experiments

 PRIUS POWER: The Prius is a power station on wheels.
 It has a 12 volt electrical system for normal car accessories, and a 220 Volt 7 Amp-Hour Battery for propulsion assistance, two 50 kW motor-generators, a 50 Kw DC/DC converter/inverter, and a 76 Hp gas engine all integrated into a seamless power system.
 See more on my Solar Plug-in Prius

 SOLAR-POWER: .
-Adding solar panels to the Prius not only provides free energy to offset the cost of gas a few percent, but also to provide an effective application for solar power in other places where you might need it.
-The solar panels shown here can provide as much as 215 peak Watts of power good for about 1.7 KWh of free electricity when parked for 8 hours in Arizona sun. (unfortunately, only 800 Wh in Maryland Sun).
+Adding solar panels to the black Prius not only provided free energy to offset the cost of gas a few percent, but also provided an effective application for solar power in other places where I might need it.
+The solar panels shown here (and on a later white prius found totaled by a fallen tree) can provide as much as 215 peak Watts of power good for about 800 Watt hours of free electricity when parked for 8 hours in Maryland sun. (double that in Arizona!).
 Solar Power portability gives peace-of-mind where there is no gas or plug-in electricity available. . (more on my Solar Prius)...

 When you can take solar power where you need it, then its value can be far greater than 15 cents per KWH and is cheap at any price. .
 Just consuming it in the Prius is an equivalent payback of 30 cents per KWH compared to the 15 cents at home. .
 Plus it reduces dependency on foreign oil! .
 A 1200 Watt AC inverter in the back (see photo above) provides plenty of AC power to go.